liberdapps/P2PChange/README.md

     - The trade will be automatically flagged as expired (enforced by smart contract rules).
     - Bob will be instructed not to send the Bitcoins, since the trade will be cancelled.
     - The smart contract operator will be able effectively cancel the trade by invoking a method in the smart contract, unlocking Alice's stablecoins.
+    - Bob will lose S shares in the platform (where S = number of stablecoins locked in the trade), reducing his participation in the dividends, since he didn't follow the terms.
  7. If Bob sends the funds before the timeout, he’ll be instructed to wait for the stablecoins to be released (either by Alice or by the smart contract operator).
  8. Alice can release the stablecoins to Bob at anytime, if she sees that Bob has sent the correct amount of Bitcoins and the transaction has enough confirmations (2+).
 In that case:
     - Alice will be able to withdraw her Bitcoins at anytime, using her private Bitcon key + random number N.